giannilmbd/dynare/doc/manual/source/the-model-file.rst

 crashes.
 Second, when employing user-defined steady state files it is recommended to avoid using the name of MATLAB functions as this may cause conflicts.
-In particular, when working with user-defined steady state files, do not use correctly-spelled greek names like ``alpha``, because there are MATLAB functions of the same name.
+In particular, when working with user-defined steady state files, do not use correctly-spelled Greek names like ``alpha``, because there are MATLAB functions of the same name.
 Rather go for ``alppha`` or ``alph``.
 Lastly, please do not name a variable or parameter ``i``.
 This may interfere with the imaginary number i and the index in